1, Money issues,

 Some people are not comfortable talking about money or sex.
 Hence, why the right questions are not asked before they say I do.

 No wonder after you’re married, you discover that you have been lied to.
 Could it be that you did not ask the right questions?

-Men do not talk much as we all know; men are so very different from women (thank God!).
+Men do not talk much; as we all know, men are very different from women (thank God!).
 A man may not offer to tell you some personal information that a woman would consider relevant.
 Therefore, what is relevant to a woman is not necessarily so to a man.

 Asking the right questions will eliminate some of the confusion that will surely arise later after the wedlock.

 In this part, let us talk about Money, Money, and Money!

 Salary – How much do you earn?
 It sounds so simple, yet you won’t believe that some women do not know how much their spouse earns?
 The main salary before overtime, do not estimate for income that is not guaranteed.

 Savings – How crucial is savings to you?
 As one who loves to save, you really need to find out if you are marrying a spender or a saver.
-Just in case, he’s a spender, that is not a ground not to marry him.
-Know whom you are marrying, that is the whole point.
+Just in case he’s a spender, that is not the ground not to marry him.
+Know whom you are marrying; that is the whole point.

 Credit Cards – How much debt do they have on their credit cards?
 You may be surprised to find out that all that eating out he’s been paying for with his credit card, you will help him pay it back with interest afterward.

 How many credit cards does he have?
 How many is too much?